 The mite count: #3, 8 mites = 2.67%; #2, 5 mites = 1.67%.
 Randy Oliver treats if the count is over 2%.
 I had counted #3 first and I figured I would see what the average for all 3 hives was before deciding to treat now with Apiguard (thymol).
 However, here comes the surprise.

 As I was preparing to check hive #1, I saw a swarm around the hives in front of #1&2.
-It was relatively small and eventually settled on Marilyn Monroe
+It was relatively small and eventually settled on Marilyn Monroe.

 I fetched one of my nuc boxes to capture the swarm and had to scrounge up five deep frames for it.
 I had one unused frame with foundation, one foundationless frame but the rest were only mediums.
 Then I found one black plastic frame and even though I do not like this kind, any port in a storm.
 Then I came across the frame for queen grafting that I received at the class at Davis.
 I pried off the rack holders, inserted a sheet of foundation and voila!, a fourth frame.
 For the fifth I used a drone frame.